 This relates to the importance of a deep sense of caring for one another, regardless of the duration of the relationship.
 Intimacy was seen as making an exponential difference.
-Sexual intimacy was predicated on an emotional bond, and was seen as instrumental in sexual bonding.
+Sexual intimacy was predicated on an emotional bond and was seen as instrumental in sexual bonding.

-For most participants, great sex required excellent communication, and was seen as crucial to the success of a sexual encounter.
-They spoke in terms of the abilities to listen, respond, being able to give and to receive feedback, to be nonjudgmental, to organize information and having the ability to give positive regard, thereby, “making people inspired to give back more”.
+For most participants, great sex required excellent communication and was seen as crucial to the success of a sexual encounter.
+They spoke in terms of the abilities to listen, respond, being able to give and to receive feedback, be nonjudgmental, organize information and having the ability to give positive regard, thereby, “making people inspired to give back more”.
 There was also the ability to read the partner’s response via one’s own body, specifically via touch.

 Great sex appears to involve a combination of heightened altered mental, emotional, physical, relational, and spiritual states in unison.
 This meant being awash in “awe”, “ecstasy”, “bliss”, “peace”, and “the sublime”.
 Sexual intercourse was regarded as a metaphor for the “ultimate form of merging”.